 On the other hand, the disadvantage of The Joel Test is the possibility of a loose interpretation of the score.
 Obtaining the perfect 12 (if the team answers all 12 questions with ‘yes’) still doesn’t pledge that the team is doing fantastic.
 Yet, a score of ten or less is unquestionably a reason to freak out.
 Metaphorically.
 Seriously though, if a software team can’t answer more than ten questions positively, it is a legit reason to be concerned.

-So, to put the overall impression of The Joel Test real simply – Can it help a software team figure out some of the principal facts about their efforts and progress.
 The answer is ‘Yes.’
 Should it be used as the main parameter for testing more complex aspects or layers, or for predicting the outcome?
 That would be an unconditional ‘No.’

 Are all questions on this test equally relevant?